sohangp/embedded-debezium/README.md

 ## Starting the SpringBoot application

-The the folder `student-cdc-relay`, run the command
+Go to the folder `student-cdc-relay`, run the command

 ```shell
 mvn spring-boot:run